mdavezac/LaDa/sphinx-doc/source/userguide/vasp/extract.rst

 .. note::

-   An extraction object can be created for any OUTCAR, whether obtained *via* LaDa or not.
-Some information that LaDa automatically appends to an OUTCAR may not be obtainable, however.
+   An extraction object can be created for any OUTCAR, whether obtained *via* Pylada or not.
+Some information that Pylada automatically appends to an OUTCAR may not be obtainable, however.

-To find out what LaDa can extract, do ``result.[TAB]`` in the ipython_ environment.
-Or checkout :py:class:`~lada.vasp.extract.Extract`.
+To find out what Pylada can extract, do ``result.[TAB]`` in the ipython_ environment.
+Or checkout :py:class:`~pylada.vasp.extract.Extract`.

 If you know how to use `regular expressions`_, creating a property like those above is generally fairly simple.
 Edit the file "vasp/extract/base.py", reinstall,